reusable-ui/reusable-ui-monorepo/variants/emphasize-variant/README.md

         --notEmphasized: ;      /* Valid    when not emphasized. */
     }
     ```
-- These variables act as conditional switches.
-When valid, they allow dependent properties to be applied.
-When **poisoned**, the browser ignores those properties.
+- These variables act as conditional switches:
+    - If `unset`, they **poison** dependent properties, causing the browser to ignore them.
+    - If declared with an empty value, they reactivate dependent properties without altering their values.
 - You can then use those conditional variables in your component styles:
     ```ts
     style({